2 months old: Gross motor skill development

 When you blow on your baby’s belly,

-they enjoy the sensation and work their abdominal muscles.
+they will enjoy the sensation and move their legs, exercising their abdominal muscles.

 Teach

-When you place your baby’s hands flat on their knees,
+When you place your baby’s open hands on their body and move them like you’re petting them,

-When you lie on your back and place your baby on your chest, tummy down,
+When you lie on your back and lay your baby on top of you, flat on their tummy,

-they get to see your face from a different perspective and strengthen their neck muscles.
+they can look at your face from a different angle and develop their neck muscles.

 Play

-When you lie back on the floor, sit your baby on your thighs, and sit up to kiss them,
+When you lie on the floor with your baby sitting on your thighs, then lift your torso to kiss them,

-they learn to anticipate the next kiss and follow you with their eyes.
+they learn to anticipate the next kiss and coordinate their eye movements to follow you with their gaze.
+This also develops their posture.

 they try to lift their head to see your face.